Muhtasim-Rasheed/crust-engine/docs/crust-language.md

 !!! note
     No `return` statement exists, and the return is embedded in the function header.
 The function can return a value by assigning it to the `result` variable.

+## Tag Code

+Tags are a way to group sprites together and share code between them.
+Tags can be used to define common behavior for a group of sprites, where the sprite inherits the tag's code placing the tag's code after its own code.
+Tags are defined in the `project.toml` file.
+For help defining tags, see the [project setup guide](project-setup.md).

+Tag code is just like normal Crust sprite code, but instead of being executed, it is appended to the tag's sprites' code.
+This allows you to define common behavior for a group of sprites without duplicating code.
+All root-level statements (`setup`, `update`, `clone_setup`, `clone_update`, `when`, and `fn`) work normally.

 ## Expressions

 Expressions evaluate to a value and can be used in inline statements or block statements.
 There are 6 types of expressions in Crust: